looput/PixelLink.pytorch/README.md

 | Dataset | Pretrained | Precision (%) | Recall (%) | F-measure (%) | FPS (1080Ti) | Input |
 | - | - | - | - | - | - | - |
 | ICDAR2015 | No | 81.2 | 75 | 78 | 5 | 1280*768 |

+## TODO
+- [ ] Find the bug of low performance
+- [ ] Accomplish the code with better config file and more datasets